tildearrow/furnace/doc/2-interface/export.md

 # export

-Furnace allows you to export your song in several formats. this section deals with describing the available export options within each tab of the export window.
+Furnace allows you to export your song in several formats. this section deals with describing the available export options.

-## Audio
+## audio

 this option allows you to export your song in .wav format.
 I know I know, no .mp3 or .ogg export yet, but you can use a converter.